 - Where necessary, Ms Rainey will consult with senior staff and the Chair of Governors, Mr B. Smith, to reach a decision about closing the school.

 - Whilst there is no formula for making the decision to close the school, the decision to close is never taken lightly and is always taken in the best interests of keeping people safe.

+We will not let any students leave the school site without a clear understanding that they have a safe method of getting home and also safe home circumstances to return to.
 We hope that school closure remains a rare occurrence and would like to thank parents for your understanding whenever we do need to close the school.